Michael Paynter: 2007–2012: Career launch

-Critics have praised Paynter's voice, often comparing him to John Farnham.
-Paynter says the title of his debut album, This Welcome Diversion, was inspired by an advertisement in an inflight magazine; his music career is a diversion from his original path, law.
+Paynter said the title of his planned debut album, This Welcome Diversion, was inspired by an advertisement in an inflight magazine; his music career is a diversion from his original career path, law.
 Paynter wrote or co-wrote all of the tracks on This Welcome Diversion.
 To record the album, he travelled to Los Angeles, where he worked with producer Matt Wallace and mixer Brian Paturalski.
-This Welcome Diversion features performances by Josh Freese, Dorian Crozer, David Ryan Harris and John Fields.
+This Welcome Diversion featured performances by Josh Freese, Dorian Crozer, David Ryan Harris and John Fields.

 The first single, "Closer", was described as "a soaring, hook-filled track about striving for better".
 Paynter wrote "Closer" in collaboration with Gary Clark and said that he fell in love with the song instantly.
 He said that "it works because the chords and rhythms are so simple.
 It's how people are, in their heads, never where they want to be whether it's a relationship or in a career.
 They're always wanting to be closer to the ideal."
 For the album, Paynter underwent a global four-month writing session, during which he also worked with Wally Gagel, Phil Buckle and Julian Hamilton of the Presets.
 The album's second single, "A Victim Song", was released on 15 November 2008 in Australia.